xiahualiu/docker-web/blog/content/tolerance-propagation.md

 No matter what system you have, and where the input data are coming from, there will always be uncertainty in the input data.

-### Example: sensor reading tolerance
+### Example: Measurement error

-Such as sensor reading error, that comes from the physical inputs.
+Also known as sensor reading error, it comes from measurements of physical values such as distance, temperature, weight and time.

 For example, an NTC temperature sensor can measure temperate within $\pm 0.1 C$ tolerance, this means that for all data from it, come with this much uncertainty.